lucas-rdlr/segmentation-and-tracking/README.md

  - `src` contatins all the `.py` modules including datasets and training functions.
  - `notebooks` contains the `.ipynb` files with the experiments and tested functions.
- - `environment.yml` the virtual environment file which can be used to install packages.
+ - `requirements.txt` the virtual environment file which can be used to install packages.